 Simple lengths of hand-printed cotton measuring about 13” x 36”, tenuguis have always been common in Japanese homes because of their multiplicity of uses: drying dishes, setting the table, bandaging, warming a neck, gift-wrapping — you get the idea.

 It should come as no surprise that in typical Japanese tradition, the union of visual appeal and utility is the result of centuries of craftsmanship.
-The tenuguis at SHED are made by Kamawanu, a relatively young Japanese company established in 1987, yet rooted in years of artisan traditions.
+Our tenuguis are made by Kamawanu, a relatively young Japanese company established in 1987, yet rooted in years of artisan traditions.